radziejoski/html-parser/README.md

-Parse html site and get list of events from.
+Parse html site and get list of events.
 Program using Jsoup library.

+#inprogress